newenclave/mico/drafts/tail_recursion.md

     Here: make_env just set up new enviroment for the contCall.

+Step 3:

-    Well now we can rewrite evalStatements
+    Well, now we can rewrite evalStatements

     ```
     func evalStatements ( stmts, env ) -> object